Types of Augmented Reality

 Below, we explore the various types of technologies that make up augmented reality

-Simple patterns (such as a QR code) oR actual real world image (NFT) or real world object (CAD based detection) are used as the markers.
+Marker-based AR uses a camera focuses on recognition of real-world objects or some type of visual markers.
+Simple patterns (such as a QR code) oR actual real world image (NFT) or real-world object (CAD based detection) are used as the markers.
 The position and orientation are also calculated, in which some type of content or information has then overlaid the marker.
 Once the recognition is complete, it replaces the marker on screen with a 3D version of the corresponding object.
 This allows the user to investigate the object in more detail and from various angles.
 Rotating the marker would rotate the 3D imagery as well.

 - Projection-Based Augmented Reality: